Auston Matthews's Success and Achievements in Timeline

 May 21, 2015: USA Hockey Bob Johnson Award

-On May 21, 2015, Matthews won the USA Hockey Bob Johnson Award for excellence in international competition.
+On May 21, 2015, Auston Matthews won the USA Hockey Bob Johnson Award for excellence in international competition.

-2015: MVP at World U18 Championships
+2015: World U18 Championships

-February 3, 2016: Swiss Cup win
+February 3, 2016: Swiss Cup Win

-On February 3, 2016, Matthews recorded two assists in a 4–1 win over Lausanne HC in the 2015–16 Swiss Cup final.
+On February 3, 2016, Auston Matthews recorded two assists in a 4–1 win over the Lausanne HC in the 2015–16 Swiss Cup final.

-October 12, 2016: NHL Debut and Four Goals
+October 12, 2016: NHL Debut

 2016: Drafted into the NHL

-January 10, 2017: Selected for NHL All-Star Game
+January 10, 2017: NHL All-Star Game Selection

 On January 10, 2017, Auston Matthews was the only Leafs player selected to participate in the 2017 NHL All-Star Game.

-March 28, 2017: Breaks Leafs' Rookie Goal Record
+March 28, 2017: Leafs Rookie Record

-On March 28, 2017, Auston Matthews scored his 35th goal of the season, surpassing Wendel Clark's previous record for most goals in a season by a Leafs' rookie.
+On March 28, 2017, Auston Matthews scored his 35th goal of the season, surpassing Wendel Clark's previous record for most goals in a season (34) by a Leafs' rookie.

 November 28, 2017: End of Shot Streak